Remembering the men from the Kingsdown and Creekside Cluster

 [Note: One Source [FamilySearch.org] suggests Harry first enlisted into the 1st Battalion, Royal Garrison Regiment in 1914 - that cannot be correct as that unit ceased to exist in 1908.]

-We can speculate that Harry may only have received three months training.
+We can speculate that Harry may only have received four months training.
 The urgency of the Army's needs meant this short period was 'normal' in this early phase.
 So, Harry may have landed in France between January and April 1915.
 In time for the action at Hooge (Ypres).
-He then served through the Battle of the Somme at the Battles of Flers-Courcelette, Morval, and Le Transloy.
+He may then have served through the Battle of the Somme at the Battles of Flers-Courcelette, Morval, and Le Transloy.
 In 1917, the 1st Battalion, East Kent (The Buffs) Regiment continued to serve in 6th Division, 16th Infantry Brigade.

 British War Medal